 Custom cabinets are expensive.
 The more custom the more expensive.
 However, what makes up most of the cost of any cabinet, and I would argue the most important part of the cabinet, is what you cannot see: the material that the box of the cabinet is made out of.
 This, how custom cabinets are made, is what determines how long they will last and how they will look after years of use.

 First let me define what a custom cabinet is.
 There are 3 basic types of cabinet customization.
 At the top (meaning the most expensive) is custom.
 Custom is defined as having the most options in terms of sizing, type of cabinet, appearance of cabinet (type of wood, color and stain) and interior storage options.
-Semi-custom cabinets have fewer option in terms of all four but there is still some customization available, because the cabinets are not built until you order them.
+Semi-custom cabinets have fewer options in terms of all four but there is still some customization available, because the cabinets are not built until you order them.
 Finally, there are Ready to Assemble cabinets (RTA) which are sitting in a warehouse until you order them.
 There are limited sizes, types, colors and storage options.

 What all these cabinet options have in common is that they are made out of engineered wood.
-No cabinet, whether it is custom, semi-custom or RTA is made from wood.
+No cabinet, whether it is custom, semi-custom or RTA, is made from wood.
 Wood is too expensive, harmful to the environment and more likely to warp.
-Of course, to make the choice confusing there are many different types of engineered wood and just as many opinions about which is best or worse for custom cabinets.
+Of course, to make the choice confusing there are many different types of engineered wood and just as many opinions about which is best or worst for custom cabinets.

 The term engineered wood covers plywood, MDF, HDF, particleboard and fiberboard.
 Below is a diagram of the different types of subtypes of engineered wood.